basantakhakurel/morpheus/README.md

 We assume you have RevBayes installed and it can be used with `rb` in command line.
 Note that you can use the MPI version of RevBayes (`rb-mpi`) instead.

-To view examples of command line instructions for the scripts please refer to the file `command_line_intructions.txt`
+To view examples of command line instructions for the scripts please refer to the file `command_line_instructions.txt`

+## Working Directory Settings

+To run the analyses successfully, download both `empirical_data` and `scripts` directories into the same root folder on your local machine.

+Before running the commands listed in `command_line_instructions.txt`, ensure you have set your working directories in both RevBayes and R to this root folder so the scripts can locate the relative paths.
+Alternatively, you can navigate to the root folder via command line.

+## Software Versions:

+* RevBayes version 1.2.6
+* R version 4.2.3